Rare Vintage Photos of Famous Athletes

 However, following his final Cup victory in 1988, Gretzky would never again hoist the greatest prize in hockey.
 He’d spend the next 11 years trying to get back to the pinnacle, falling short each year.
-Today, Gretzky’s signaturer No. 99 has been retired league wide, a fitting tribute to the great one.
+Today, Gretzky’s signature No. 99 has been retired league-wide, a fitting tribute to the great one.

 Shaquille O’Neal and Monica Seles

 A powerful dynamic duo, Shaquille O’Neal and tennis star Monica Seles share a moment at a press conference in New York.
 Seles, a tennis star who was an international sensation and the victim of a brutal on-court stabbing attack, agreed to be the first female investor in a multi-million dollar sports restaurant located in Times Square.

 Other investors include Joe Montana, Wayne Gretzky, and Shaq.
 Shaq retired a four-time NBA champion and Seles finished her career with nine Grand Slam singles titles, eight of them coming when she was a teenager.
 The restaurant, called the Official All Star Cafe, went out of business in 2007 following the closure of the last existing location in Disney World.